L4w1i3t/Doki-Doki-Modding-Template/README.md

      - `images.rpa`
      - `fonts.rpa`
      - `audio.rpa`
+   - **DO NOT copy `scripts.rpa`** - This file is NOT needed!
-       - Note: These aren't *technically* necessary to operate the template nor have a fully playable mod, but they ARE required to follow the Team Salvato IP guidelines for independent fangame usage (no amount of DRM can change that).
+     - Note: These three RPA files aren't *technically* necessary to operate the template nor have a fully playable mod (you'll give yourself a headache reconfiguring everything though), but they ARE required to be separate from the template to follow the Team Salvato IP guidelines for unaffiliated mod usage (no amount of DRM can change that).
+     - `scripts.rpa` is specifically excluded because all script files needed for the engine are already packed in with the template and compiled during build time.
+That way, users have one less file to deal with and avoid conflicts between vanilla scripts and mod scripts.

 2. **Open with Ren'Py Launcher**
    - Launch Ren'Py